Almost exact recovery in noisy semi-supervised learning

+The value of $\lambda$ in Theorem~\ref{thm:bound_number_misclassified_nodes} serves as a hyper-parameter of the algorithm and may not necessarily be equal to the value $\lambda^*$ computed in Corollary~\ref{corollary:MAP_SBM}.
+Consequently, one can opt for a $\lambda$ significantly larger than $\eta_0 n \sqrt{\eta_0+\eta_1}$, even if the $\lambda^*$ from Corollary~\ref{corollary:MAP_SBM} is not much larger than $\eta_0 n \sqrt{\eta_0+\eta_1}$.
+Selecting $\lambda > \lambda^*$ indicates an excessive reliance on the information provided by the oracle, but it has a benign effect on the error bound of the unlabeled nodes given in Theorem~\ref{thm:bound_number_misclassified_nodes}.

-Before proceeding to the proof, let us make a few remarks: \begin{itemize} \item If $d = o\big(\log n \big)$, the same result holds if we replace the matrix $A_\tau$ by $A_\tau' = A' - \tau 1_n 1_n^T$, where $A'$ is the adjacency matrix of the graph after reducing the weights on the edges incident to the high degree vertices.
+The core of the proof relies on the concentration of the adjacency matrix towards its expectation.
+This result, as presented in \cite{levina2018concentration}, holds under loose assumptions: it is valid for any random graph whose edges are independent of each other.
+To use this result for $\bar{d} = o\big(\log n \big)$, one needs to replace the matrix $A_\tau$ by $A_\tau' = A' - \tau 1_n 1_n^T$, where $A'$ is the adjacency matrix of the graph obtained after reducing the weights on the edges incident to the high degree vertices.
 We refer to~\cite[Section~1.4]{levina2018concentration} for more details.
-This extra technical step is not necessary when $d = \Omega(\log n)$. \item The result still holds if we replace the adjacency matrix by the normalized Laplacian in equation~\eqref{eq:SSL_solution_minimization_noisy}.
+This extra technical step is not necessary when $\bar{d} = \Omega(\log n)$.
+Moreover, concentration also occurs if we replace the adjacency matrix with the normalized Laplacian in Equation~\eqref{eq:SSL_solution_minimization_noisy}.